DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

 ### Set up a development database connection

-The XAF Solution Wizard generates the connection string and startup code required to store persistent data in a [SQL Server Express LocalDB](https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb) database, which is only available on Microsoft Windows.
+The XAF Solution Wizard generates the connection string and startup code required to store persistent data in a [SQL Server Express LocalDB](https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb) database (only available for Microsoft Windows).
 If you are planning to develop your Web API backend on a non-Windows machine, consider using [SQLite](https://www.sqlite.org/) instead.

 To use SQLite, add the [Microsoft.EntityFrameworkCore.Sqlite](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Sqlite) **v6** NuGet package to your project's dependencies.
-After that, add the following code to the `ConfigureServices` method within `Startup.cs`:
+Once complete, add the following code to the `ConfigureServices` method within `Startup.cs`:

 _Startup.cs_:
 ```cs